linus04-bit/CMTProject/README.md

 ## Project Description

-Given a certain ozone and PM10 concentration, this program displays graphically the yearly ozone forming potential (OFP), the uptake of PM10 and ozone as well as the net ozone uptake of the trees located within the canton of Geneva.
-The net uptake describes the difference between ozone uptake and OFP.
+Given a certain ozone and PM10 concentration, this program displays graphically the yearly uptake of PM10, ozone-forming potential (OFP), removal of ozone, and net O3 uptake by the trees located within the canton of Geneva.
+The net uptake of ozone describes the difference between the ozone removal and the OFP.

 This program will:
-1. Read in data concerning the location as well as certain properties of the trees located within the canton of Geneva.
-This data is provided by *Le Système d’Information du Territoire à Genève (SITG)*
+1. Read in data concerning the location, as well as certain properties of the trees located within the canton of Geneva.
+This data is provided by *Le Système d’Information du Territoire à Genève (SITG)*.
-2. Filter through the data and add scientific data necessary for the following calculations.
-Tree genera, for which no data was found, were discarded.
+2. Filter through that data and add scientific parameters from other files necessary for the following calculations.
+Tree genera for which no data was found were discarded.
-3. Compute the yearly ozone forming potential, PM10 and ozone uptake and net ozone uptake aggregated over 100mx100m grid cells.
+3. Compute the yearly PM10 uptake, ozone-forming potential, ozone removal, and net ozone uptake, aggregated over 100 x 100 m grid cells.
-4. Calculate total OFP, total uptake of PM10 and ozone and total net uptake of ozone.
+4. Calculate the total PM10 uptake, OFP, ozone removal and net ozone uptake for the whole grid corresponding to the canton.
 5. Display the found results graphically and save them as .png files.

 ## Project Structure

 - "*Data*" contains different input files
-- "*Functions*"contains the necessary code in C and Python, as well as the shared library between C and Python, once compiled.
+- "*Functions*" contains the necessary code in C and Python, as well as the shared library between C and Python, once compiled.
 The files in this folder should not be modified.
-- "*Results*" contains the created graphs, a csv file containing the data taken from the first input file, as control tool, and a summary file containing most important informations, as well as total values of OFP, PM10 and ozone uptake and net ozone uptake.
+- "*Results*" contains the created graphs, a CSV file containing the data taken from the first input file as a control tool, and a summary file with the most important information, as well as the total values of PM10, OFP, ozone removal and net ozone uptake.
-- "*execution_file_windows.py*" or "*execution_file_mac.py*" is the python file that can be modified and needs to be run in order to read in the data, compute and display the results.
-Depending on the operating system, a different file needs to be used ( *execution_file_windows.py* for windows,  *execution_file_mac.py* for MacOS and Linux).
+- "*execution_file_windows.py*" or "*execution_file_mac.py*" is the Python file that can be modified and needs to be run in order to read in the data, compute and display the results.
+Depending on the operating system, a different file needs to be used (*execution_file_windows.py* for windows,  *execution_file_mac.py* for MacOS and Linux).

 ## Inputs and Outputs